mariogarcia/kubernetes_gs/README.md

       - 192.168.250.112/29
 ```

-Now you can use this configuration in a kubernetes service.
-When
-asking for exposing your service through the load balancer it will
-expose the service in any of the public ips available in the pool.
-The
+You can change the netmask in `Vagrantfile`.

-following example is taken from the `metallb` tutorial and installs an
+The following example is taken from the `metallb` tutorial and
-`nginx` and ask the load balancer to expose it in an available ip:
+installs an `nginx` and ask the load balancer to expose it in an
+available ip:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/google/metallb/v0.6.2/manifests/tutorial-2.yaml